whitequark/cylinder/doc/DESIGN.md

 Chunks
 ------

-A _chunk_ is the unit of storage of the file contents.
-When stored, a file is broken into several pieces, each no bigger than the maximum block size; the content may now be represented by a list of digests corresponding to said pieces.
-This allows to efficiently update large files.
+A _chunk_ is the unit of content-addressable encrypted storage.

 In order to be able to deduplicate stored data, _convergent encryption_ is used.
 That is, the content of the chunk is symmetrically encrypted using a key derived from the content itself and a _convergence key_ using a hash function; this way, ciphertext only depends on cleartext and the convergence key.